briankimstudio/curriculum/courses/intro_data_science.md

 ## Course description

 This course emphasizes identifying numerous business challenges in a digital era.
 In particular, as the volume of data generated from various entities increases, business applications's complexity is exponentially increasing as well.
-Therefore, it is crucial to address how to effectively utilize the concept of data science to effectively solve these newly created challenges in business applications.
+Therefore, it is crucial to address how to effectively utilize the concept of data science to solve these newly created challenges in business applications.

 ## Learning objectives